postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 ## How the built-in proxy works

-The Postman app has a built-in proxy that can capture HTTP traffic.
+The Postman app has a built-in proxy that can capture HTTP and HTTPS traffic.
 Here's how it works:

 1. The Postman app listens for any calls made by the client app or device.
 1. The Postman proxy captures the request and forwards it to the server.